 Affordable, reliable electricity is fundamental to our modern lives.
 It provides light around the clock, cools and heats our homes, and powers the digital world we tap into with smart phones and computers.
 Although millions of Americans plug into the electric grid every day, most of us don’t give it a second thought.
 But, the voltage and electrical currents in regular businesses and homes has enough power to kill.
 Although rare, even changing a light bulb can be potentially fatal without proper safety.

-On average, 51,000 electrical home structure fires occur each year, claiming almost 500 lives, injuring more than 1,400 people, and causing more than $1.3 billion in property damage.
+On average, there are 51,000 electrical home structure fires each year, they claim almost 500 lives, injure more than 1,400 people, and cause about $1.3 billion in property damage.
 Electrocution is the fifth leading cause of occupational injury death in the United States.
 In particular, electricity is a hazard to those whose work routinely brings them into close proximity to electrical sources.

 Electrical injuries are often from dramatic accidents.
 Victims who survive electrocution often require extensive medical treatment.
 The immediate effects of electrical injury are usually obvious.
 Injuries include burns, cardiac arrhythmia, seizures, and sensory and motor problems.
 However, long-term injuries can be more subtle and less well defined, but can include neurological, psychological, and physical symptoms.